Ria424/developers-animatesdk-docs/Document_object/Document48.md

 #### Description

-Method; disables all filters except the one at the specified position in the Filters list.
+Method; Disables all filters except the one at the specified position in the Filters list.

 #### Example